By Jay Scott

 This tactic helps them conserve energy by less flying.
 Sometimes you can roost turkeys without hearing them gobble by just listening for the ruckus of their wings flapping when they fly up.

 When the evening hunt does not produce a roosted gobbler for the next morning.
-There are several options for the following morning hunt.
+There are several options for the following early morning hunt.

 Go into an area where you have heard gobblers before and sit tight.
 Listen at prime time for gobblers in the area.
 If you can move while it is still dark, then pursue them.
 If not, wait until they hit the ground and sneak in close to them.